truenas/middleware/docs/userguide/index.rst

 #.  **Detach Volume:** allows you to either detach a disk before removing it from the system (also known as a ZFS export) or to delete the contents of the
     volume, depending upon the choice you make in the screen that pops up when you click this button.
-The pop-up message, seen in Figure 8.1h, will show the current used space, provide the check box "Mark the disks as new (destroy data)", prompt you to make sure that you want to do this, warn you if the volume has any associated shares and ask if you wish to delete them, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible. **If you do not check the box to mark the disks as new, the volume will be exported (ZFS volumes only).** This means that the data is not destroyed and the volume can be re-imported at a later time.
+The pop-up message, seen in Figure 8.1h, will show the current used space, provide the checkbox "Mark the disks as new (destroy data)", prompt you to make sure that you want to do this, warn you if the volume has any associated shares and ask if you wish to delete them, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible. **If you do not check the box to mark the disks as new, the volume will be exported (ZFS volumes only).** This means that the data is not destroyed and the volume can be re-imported at a later time.
 If you will be moving a ZFS drive from one system to another, perform this